HASwitchPlate/openHASP/CHANGLELOG.md

 - Fix screen dimensions in `statusupdate` message, taking into account current orientation (thanks @kquinsland)
 - Fix for HTTP password that could be overwritten by 8 asterisks when it was not changed in the web UI
 - Fixed MQTT hostname limit *again*...
+- Fixed a bug that prevented Wifi from connecting to different BSSID (thanks @Braehead)
 - Syslog message format fixes and improvements (thanks @geiseri)

 ### Custom component